West Yorkshire Primary Care Workforce & Training Hub

 PCWTHs have an integrated learning ethos, placing education, training and development as a core part of everyday work.
 They aim to encourage integrated learning both inter-professionally and between learners at different stages of their learning journey, training and developing the future workforce.

-At Trust Primary Care, we work with HEEYH (Health Education England working across Yorkshire & Humber) as the WY PCWTH across all West Yorkshire practices.
+At Trust Primary Care, we work with NHS England and the WY Integrated Care Board as the WY PCWTH across all West Yorkshire practices.
 We work to address workforce issues and encourage recruitment, development and mentoring in our area, rather than ‘poaching’.

 What does the West Yorkshire PCWTH offer?